AJWest22/weather-app/weather-app/README.md

 - This app has been created using GitPod and code has been pushed to GitHub

-- This app was made as the technical challenge for Twelve Oaks Software Development.

 - The App is a website that allows users to view the weather for York for 16 days.

 - The site's source code can be viewed on GitHub

-- The site's title is currently "React Weather App"

 ## **Site Goals**